WPCloudDeploy/wp-cloud-deploy/README.md

 * Tweak: WPAPP - Display the final status of PHP versions as they are being installed when the server is provisioned.
 * Fix: WPAPP - Staging and Cloned sites did not carry-over the metas that indicate the status of the various caches.
 * Fix: WPAPP - Individual toggle switches on monit components were not working - only the 'all' switches did what they were supposed to do.
+* Fix: WPAPP - Fixed an issue with filters when a different language than English is used.
 * Fix: WPAPP - Typo on site TOOLS tab - reset permissions description should say 664 for files, not 644.
 * Dev: WPAPP - New filter to allow providers to add text to any error messages when a server immediately fails to deploy.
 * Dev: WPAPP - New action hook on the copy-to-existing-site action (wpcd_app_wordpress-app_before_action_copy_to_existing_site).